 The consolidated financial statements have been prepared in accordance with the regulations for financial services institutions as issued by the Central Bank of Kuwait ("CBK") in the State of Kuwait.
-These regulations, including the CBK circulars recently issued on regulatory measures in response to COVID-19 and related CBK communications, require banks and other financial institutions regulated by CBK to adopt the International Financial Reporting Standards with the following amendments:
+These regulations require banks and other financial institutions regulated by CBK to adopt the International Financial Reporting Standards as issued by International Accounting Standards Board (IASB) with the following amendments:

-- (a) Expected credit loss ("ECL") to be measured at the higher of ECL on credit facilities computed under IFRS 9 in accordance to the CBK guidelines or the provisions as required by CBK instructions along with its consequent impact on related disclosures; and - (b) Recognition of modification losses on financial assets arising from payment holidays to customers in response to Covid-19 to be recognised in retained earnings instead of consolidated statement of profit or loss as required by IFRS 9 (note 35).
+- (a) Expected credit loss ("ECL") to be measured at the higher of ECL provision on credit facilities computed under IFRS 9 in accordance with CBK guidelines or the provisions as required by CBK instructions along with its consequent impact on related disclosures; and - (b) Recognition of modification losses on financial assets arising from payment holidays to customers as a result of Covid during the financial year ended 31 December 2020, as required by CBK circular ref.2/BS/IBS/461/2020.
+Modification losses referred to in the circular, should be recognised in retained earnings instead of consolidated statement of profit or loss as would be required by IFRS 9.
+However, modification loss on financial assets arising from any other payment holidays to customers shall be recognized in the consolidated statement of profit or loss in accordance with IFRS 9.
+All modification losses incurred after the year ended 31 December 2020 are recognised in the consolidated statement of profit or loss.
+The application of the policy will result in application of different accounting presentation for modification losses in 2020 compared to 2021.